-The Mackenzie Room has always sought to effect change within the community in which we are located, as well as throughout the communities we are directly affected by.
-As a small team with big hearts, the clear path was always to give in the ways we were best suited to, without feeling the need to share the details as the success of our impact was determined by those who directly benefited from it.
-Our primary objective as a business was to cultivate the voice and lens of The Mackenzie Room - one that reflects our culinary and hospitality based goals.
+The Mackenzie Room has always sought to effect change within the community in which we are located, as well as throughout the communities by which we are directly affected.
+As a small team with big hearts, the clear path is to give in the ways we are best suited.

-Click link for more on what we do and what you can do.
+We continue to be a part of it and to contribute through our love of food.
+Click link for more on what we do and what you can too.

 Click link for more info.